Pharmaceutical Goods Export Increase 4.49% In 7 Months - UrduPoint

 During the period under review, the country's exports registered about 2.14 per cent growth, whereas imports reduces by 15.95 per cent, according the foreign trade statistics, released by the Pakistan Bureau of Statistics (PBS).

-Meanwhile, the country's imports witnessed significant decrease of 15.95 % as these went down from $32.420 billion in first seven months of last financial year to $27.249 billion of same period of current financial year, it said.
+Meanwhile, the country's imports witnessed significant decrease of 15.95 % as these went down from US $32.420 billion in first seven months of last financial year to US $ 27.249 billion of same period of current financial year, it said.